alex-cobb/spowtd/CONTRIBUTING.md

 Before submitting a pull request, please ensure:

 1. Code is tested: Any bug fix or new functionality is tested.
+Check with `pytest-3 --cov=spowtd` and `coverage3 html`.
 Aim for coverage of 80% or better.

 2. Tests pass: pytest shows no errors.

-3. Linting: pylint shows no errors.
+3. Linting: `pylint-3 spowtd` shows no errors or new style complaints.

 4. Documentation: Any new features include updates to the doc/user_guide.pdf or man pages if necessary.